hyungmogu/ctci/README.md

 ## Work Summary

+### September 22nd, 2019
+1. Reviewed the following courses for the final exam for Team Treehouse
+    - Flask REST API
+    - Customizing the Django Admin
+    - Django ORM (Topic 2/3)

 ### September 21st, 2019
 1. Reviewed the following courses for third attempt at final exam for Team Treehouse
     - Django Class Based Views